Chris: in charge

 Tina:

 Skeleton Life: General carpentry and stage work, painter, front of house.
 Arrived late in the process with Ken, due to having a day job in Los Angeles.
-Put the deck on the stage with Ken, and built the curtain and back wall.
-Painted everything.
+Put the deck on the stage with Ken, and built the curtain and back wall in 2006.
 Spearheaded design of the commemorative t-shirt for ST-2006.
 Worked Front-of-House with Maia on Halloween.
 Except for when she performed emergency skeleton repair during the show (Boney's arm flew off...twice).

 Real Life: In real life all of these gentlemen are fantastic professional actors whom I've been honored to work with on various stages in Seattle.
 Most of them have worked at the large theatres in town, as well as in Los Angeles, New York and elsewhere.
 Their roles in Skeleton Theatre are with their pictures.
 Unfortunately we didn't get pics of Hans and Brad when they were over recording so those pics are from shows they've been in around town.